Dental Implant Procedure Process

 - Nerve damage to your mouth, face, or gums

 When considering the best tooth replacement option for your specific needs, it’s important to consider all treatment options and evaluate any mitigating factors.
-Talk with your dental surgeon so you can both evaluate if oral surgery is your best option.
+Talk with your dental surgeon to evaluate if oral surgery is your best option.

 Restore Your Smile with Dental Implants from iHeart Dental